What is ombré?

 How to ombré hair

-For anyone looking to DIY ombré hair, there are a few things you should first be aware of.
-Part of the allure of ombré hair is the way in which the colors blur and fade from one to the other.
+For anyone looking to DIY ombré hair, you should first be aware of a few things.
+Part of the allure of the ombré technique is the way in which the colors blur and fade from one to the other.
 To achieve this at home can be quite complex – especially at the back of your head!
-Consequently, for newcomers to hair coloring we would recommend experimenting first with a color spray to see how you like the effect, like with göt2b®’s Head Turner in baby blue.
+Consequently, for newcomers to hair coloring we would recommend experimenting with a color spray first to see how you like the effect, like with göt2b®’s Metallics in Blue Mercury.
 Alternatively, dip dye hair for a striking result that doesn’t require the same level of finesse as ombré.
 Grab a striking color like göt2b® Metallics Dark Ruby and apply to just half of your hair.
 Let it sit as long as necessary to achieve the depth of hue you would like, before rinsing.
-Of course, achieving more subtly integrated ombré hair takes some skill and practice.
-In this case, it may be a good idea to visit a professional salon or ask a colorist for advice.

 Ready to dive in?
 Follow these steps for a beautiful ombré effect at home:

 - Decide what color you want your ombré hair and where the fade should stop.
 Tip: A lighter shade than your natural color and coming up to the jawline is a good rule of thumb.

 - Prepare by brushing your hair thoroughly, wearing an old shirt and putting on gloves.
 Don’t forget the gloves—you’ll need them to protect your hands from the dye or bleach!